 Sheppard, Camille E.

-Camille Sheppard is the firm’s most recent addition.
+Camille Sheppard is a Partner at the firm.
 A 2016 honors graduate from the University of Florida Levin College of Law, Camille is the oldest daughter of Bill Sheppard and Betsy White.
 She attended her first United States Supreme Court oral argument while in kindergarten and began attending court proceedings at a young age.

 From childhood, Camille maintained a constant interest in becoming a criminal defense lawyer.
 To that end, she received a double major in history and sociology from Emory University in 2013.
 While at Emory, she engaged in numerous school activities, culminating in her selection as President of the Inter Sorority Council in 2012.
 While attending Emory, she was also selected for Collegiate Leadership Jacksonville in 2010.